 Vicki studied music at university but then branched off into a challenging career in social work.
 Her musical skills are still put to good use at Wotton Baptist Church, where she heads up a team of worship leaders and musicians.
 Vicki is passionate about encouraging people to encounter God through sung worship.
 She also experiments in writing songs for the church and is occasionally brave enough to try these out on the congregation.
 Vicki has a busy family life with her husband Mike, two teenagers and a dog.
 She loves walking in the local countryside and often has her nose in a book.

 Karen Dover (Part-time Youth Worker)

-Karen is part of the WEBA youth workers network, trained with The Door youth project in Stroud and is involved in youth work at WBC, Wotton Youth Centre and the local secondary school as well as working as a lunchtime supervisor at one of Wotton’s primary schools.
-Karen is married to Tristan, they have 4 kids, 2 dogs and two horses.
+Karen is part of the WebNet youth workers network, trained with The Door youth project in Stroud and is involved in youth work at WBC, Wotton Youth Centre and the local secondary school as well as working as a lunchtime supervisor at one of Wotton’s primary schools.
+Karen has 4 kids, 2 dogs and two horses.
 Karen likes running and walking the dogs and loves helping teenagers meet God.

 Jill is a Christian, wife and mum of 2 daughters.
 She’s lived in Twickenham, Birmingham, Yate, and then moved to North Nibley in 2011 when she joined Wotton Baptist Church.
 She works part time as a GP in Yate and enjoys walking in the countryside and singing.